An elliptic proof of the splitting theorems from Lorentzian geometry: Abstract

 \section{Abstract}

-We provide a new proof of the splitting theorems from Lorentzian geometry, in which simplicity is gained by sacrificing linearity of the d’Alembertian to recover ellipticity.
-We exploit a negative homogeneity (non-uniformly) elliptic $p$-d'Alembert operator for this purpose.\ This allows us to bring the Eschenburg, Galloway, and Newman Lorentzian splitting theorems into a framework closer to the Cheeger-Gromoll splitting theorem from Riemannian geometry.
+We initiate the development of a theory of the negative homogeneity $p$-d'Alembert operator in the smooth setting.
+We relate it to a Bochner-Ohta identity of homogeneity of $2p-2<0$.
+We identify conditions under which the unexpected ellipticity of this operator turns out to be uniform.
+We exploit this to give a new proof of the Eschenburg, Galloway and Newman splitting theorems from Lorentzian geometry, which allows us bring them into a framework closer to the Cheeger-Gromoll splitting theorem from Riemannian geometry.